Are you planning a trip to Kenya? If so, this article will give you some tips for travelling to Kenya.

 10. Make sure you have extra memory cards, a dust cloth, and lens caps for your digital camera––and don’t forget the rest of your essential photography gear!

 11. Be safe while travelling in Kenya and use common sense when interacting with locals.
 You should also know that some parts of Kenya are unsafe for tourists, so check with your tour operator about your safari in Kenya before booking any trips.

 12. Kenyans are friendly; if you smile and say Jambo, you will find they smile back.

 13. Take a tour of Nairobi National Park with a Professional Guide who can explain many things about Kenya and Safari in Kenya, and who knows where to go for that picture.

 14. Make sure you go on a Kenyan Safari with a Reputable Tour Operator who gives you excellent customer service and makes your Kenya experience memorable.

-15. Always ensure you know your hotel’s emergency contact details (in case of an accident, disease, or other unforeseen circumstances), the local police station’s phone number, and the embassy of your country of origin if traveling internationally.
+15. Always ensure you know your hotel’s emergency contact details (in case of an accident, disease, or other unforeseen circumstances), the local police station’s phone number, and the embassy of your country of origin if travelling internationally.

-16. It is essential to protect Yourself from Illnesses when traveling to Kenya, especially when visiting crowded areas like the National Park.
+16. It is essential to protect Yourself from Illnesses when travelling to Kenya, especially when visiting crowded areas like the National Park.
 Ensure you take precautions like vaccinations and prescriptions for malaria prophylaxis according to your physician’s advice.

 17. Kenya has beautiful beaches, landscapes, and parks.
 Enjoy them by going on a Kenyan Safari!